Author Archives: Roofing SEO Webmasters

 Marketing and Advertising Channels

-Each platform offers benefits that can increase your business reach and build your customer base.
-To decide on a suitable advertising platform for your efforts, first, decide on your campaign’s details.
+Each platform offers benefits that can increase your business’s reach and build your customer base.
+Before deciding on a suitable advertising platform for your efforts, decide on your campaign’s details.

 • Goal: Identify the exact purpose of your campaign.
 Do you want to increase roof leak service calls?
 Would you like to increase traffic to your website?